LinusBolls/mocktools-test/README.md

 # mocktools-test

-some well-meaning qa [mocktools](https://www.npmjs.com/package/mocktools) npm package
+some well-meaning qa for the [mocktools](https://www.npmjs.com/package/mocktools) npm package

 To install dependencies: